tmccalla777/RBTminiproject--Fall-2019/MiniProject2.md

 multitude of uses and this is why they are so important to keep track of when writing code.

 #### Static
+The term _static_ refers to a variable or method that is accessible without instantiating it to a class.
+In fact, programs can run static methods without creating the object, which can be very useful in programming.

+An easy way to test this in Python is to use the _staticmethod()_ or _@staticmethod_ decorator to create a static function when wrapping it around a function/method that is to be converted.
 #### Property/Attribute

 #### Method